 The devil said to Him, “If you are the Son of God, tell this stone to become bread.”

-When first reading it, this might not sound like that big of a temptation.
-We don’t know of the devil trying to tempt Jesus before this point.
-We do see him now waiting till Jesus is hungry, exhausted, and at the most vulnerable place.
+We don’t know of a time the devil tried to tempt Jesus before this point.
+We see him now waiting until Jesus is hungry, exhausted, and at the most vulnerable place.
 I don’t know about you, but when I’m tired, I make the worst decisions in my life.
 When I’m irritable and hungry, I’m quick to snap.
-When I’m not around the right people, I make the worst decisions.
+I make the worst decisions when I’m not around the right people.
 So we find Jesus is alone.
 He’s hangry.
 He’s tired.
 He’s weakened.
-This is when the devil comes up with a way to tempt Jesus by asking him to turn a rock into some bread.
+In this weakened state is when the devil comes up with a way to tempt Jesus by asking him to turn a rock into some bread.